Lake Champlain Research Institute

 LCRI Reports & Publications

-Recent Research Projects, Reports and Publications
+Recent Research Projects, Reports & Publications

 Scientia Discipulorum e-Journal of Undergraduate Research

 The Scientia Discipulorum is a journal of peer-reviewed research articles written by SUNY Plattsburgh undergraduate students who have completed an independent study or a research project at SUNY Plattsburgh.

 The Lake Champlain Institute at SUNY Plattsburgh allows you to:

 - Work directly with active research faculty on many very exciting research topics (such as National Science Foundation, NOAA, and EPA funded projects

 - Use some of the most advanced research facilities available to develop your career skills (facilities that are very hard to find at most 4-year schools)